21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

-If you haven’t heard about Tbilisi, the buzzing capital of Georgia, then you need to educate yourself!
+If you haven’t heard about Tbilisi, the buzzing capital of Georgia, then here’s the perfect guide to show you just what an amazing city it is!

-Yup, that’s how passionately I feel about this fab city at the very edge of Europe in the Caucasus region.
+Because, honestly, that’s how passionately I feel about this fab capital at the very edge of the continent.

-With an electric atmosphere, a charged youthful skip in its step, great wine, friendly people, layered complex history, a great underground arts and culture scene, hidden bars and loads of parks, this place hit the spot for me in every way.
+With an electric atmosphere, a charged youthful skip in its step, great wine, friendly people, a layered complex history, a great underground arts and culture scene, hidden bars and loads of parks, Tbilisi hit the spot for me in just about every travel way.

-So to get you all fired up about this up and coming travel spot too, here’s 21 things to do in Tbilisi, the buzzing capital of Georgia…
+And to get you all fired up about this most epic of travel spots too, here’s 21 things to do in Tbilisi, the amazing capital of Georgia…

 Related Posts

-To make this list more easily navigable, I’ve decided to split the guide into geographic sections of Tbilisi.
+To make this article more easily navigable, I’ve decided to split my list of things to do into geographic sections of Tbilisi.

 The tourist centre of Tbilisi, the city’s Old Town is a charming mass of cobbled streets, winding lanes and places to eat or drink.